Robert H. Smith School of Business

-The Robert H. Smith School of Business (Smith School) is the business school at the University of Maryland, College Park, a public research university in College Park, Maryland.
-The school was named after alumnus Robert H. Smith (Accounting '50).
-One of 12 colleges and schools at the university's main campus, the Smith School offers programs at both the graduate and undergraduate levels.
-It is accredited by the Association to Advance Collegiate Schools of Business (AACSB) to award bachelor's, master's, and doctoral degrees.
+The Robert H. Smith School of Business (Smith School) is the business school of the University of Maryland, College Park.

+The school was renamed in 1998 after alumnus and benefactor Robert H. Smith (accounting, 1950).
+The school offers programs at both the graduate and undergraduate levels.
+It is accredited by the Association to Advance Collegiate Schools of Business (AACSB) to award bachelor's, master's, and doctoral degrees in business.